Electronic Saviors: Industrial Music to Cure Cancer

-Electronic Saviors is a series of cancer charity industrial music compilations of exclusive tracks and mixes compiled by Jim Semonik of Rein[Forced], mastered by Chase Dudley and Wade Allin, and released through Distortion Productions and Metropolis Records.
+Electronic Saviors is a series of cancer charity industrial music compilations of exclusive tracks and mixes compiled by Jim Semonik of Red Lokust and Rein[Forced], mastered by Da5id Din and later by Wade Allin, and released through Distortion Productions and Metropolis Records.
 It is heavily promoted through various shows, through radio airplay, podcasts, and via trailers.
-As of 2019, the collections had raised more than $70,000 for various cancer related charities, and had received an award from the American Society of Colon and Rectal Surgeons (ASCRS).
+As of 2019, the collections had raised more than $114,000 for various cancer related charities, and had received an award from the American Society of Colon and Rectal Surgeons (ASCRS).